Acts 12:1

 (a) Mary was one of six women named Mary in the New Testament; see entry for Matt.
 1:18

 (b) John.
 The John who was also known as Mark, or John Mark, was a cousin of Barnabas (Col. 4:10) and the probable author of the Gospel of Mark.
 A resident of Jerusalem, he joined Paul and Barnabas on their trip to Antioch (Acts 12:25).
 He then accompanied them for part of their first journey abroad, travelling as far as Perga (Acts 13:5, 13).
-Why John left Paul and Barnabas is a subject of debate, but his departure did not sit well with Paul (Acts 15:37–38).
-Peter considered Mark to be a spiritual son (1 Pet.
-5:13).
-Papias, the Bishop of Hierapolis, considered Mark’s Gospel to be based on Peter’s memories.
+Why John Mark left Paul and Barnabas is a subject of debate, but his departure did not sit well with Paul (Acts 15:37–38).
+Evidently they reconciled, because Mark is commended in Paul’s letter to the Colossians (Col. 4:10).
+Paul also mentions John Mark in his correspondence with Timothy (2 Tim.
+4:11).

 Acts 12:20